These best ever vegetarian enchiladas you will ever eat.

 Pour the enchilada sauce evenly over them, then top with the rest of your mexican cheese and they are ready to bake!

-Tips for the best flavor for your vegetarian enchiladas
+Tips for the best filling for your vegetarian enchiladas

 The secret to the CRAZY awesome flavor of these enchiladas is in the filling!